vin-shin/vinshin.github.io/index.md

 On another note, semiconductors and photonics have caught my eye recently.
 In the past 5 years, I have only focused on robotics because robots are cool, but I think S&P is cooler.
 I would love to do some research in this topic (quantum photonics, nanophotonics) and hopefully take some classes on this topic as it highly intrigues me!

 On a second note, I think I’ll apply for a credit card.
-Thanks for reading!